UBC-MDS/DSCI_522_group-307/README.md

 The report can be found [here](https://github.com/UBC-MDS/DSCI_522_group-307/blob/master/doc/income_level_report.md).

 ## Usage
-To replicate this analysis, clone this repository, install the dependencies, and run the following command at the command line from the root directory:
+To replicate this analysis, clone this repository, install the dependencies, and run the following at the command line from the root directory. **_NOTE: the ML analysis can take up to an hour to run._**

 ```
 make all
 ```
-To start over with a clean slate with no intermediate or final outputs, run the following command at the command line from the root directory:
+To start over with a clean slate with no intermediate or final outputs, run the following at the command line from the root directory:

 ```
 make clean
 ```

-Alternatively, to remove the output of the EDA and overall analysis, run the following command at the command line from the root directory:
+Alternatively, to just remove the output of the EDA and report, run the following at the command line from the root directory.
+This essentially prevents the user from re-running the ML analysis that can take up to an hour to run.

 ```
 make clean_light